-Finance Leases
+Finance leases

-Assets held under finance leases are initially recognised as assets of the group at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
+Assets held under finance leases are initially recognised as assets of the Company/Group at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
 The corresponding liability to the lessor is included in the statement of financial position as a finance lease obligation.